 If you want to test this out and don’t have anything pushing banners notifications to you, you can always send your own from the command line with this trick.

-Returning to the Default Notification Banner Persistence Time
+Returning to the Default Notification Banner Persistence Time in Mac OS

 Going back to the default banner persistence time is just a matter of deleting the defaults string you wrote to previously.
 Go back to the Terminal and enter the following command string: